ibraheemdev/ibraheemca/content/posts/2020-09-11-why-learn-rust.md

 }
 ```

-If you can't do something in safe Rust, you can implement it yourself with `unsafe`, or, chances are, someone else has already done it, which brings me to my next point.
+If you can't do something in safe Rust, you can implement it yourself with `unsafe`.
+However, `unsafe` should be used with care.
+Abusing it can have unwanted consequences.

 #### **Rust vs. Dynamic Languages**